snes9xgit/snes9x/win32/docs/readme-windows.txt

 into an address and value pair and displayed in the cheat list as such.

 It is also possible to enter cheats as an address and value pair.
-Type in a code of the form 'address=value' in the 'Enter Cheat Code' box, with both address and value in hexadecimal.
+Type in a code of the form 'address:value' (or 'address=value') in the 'Enter Cheat Code' box, with both address and value in hexadecimal.

 Double-clicking on an cheat line from the list in the dialog or clicking on the 'En' column toggles an individual cheat on and off.
 All cheats can be switched